sfox14/pynq-ekf/README.md

 ## 6. Repository Structure:
 -------------------------------------------------------------------------------------------------------------------------
 * `boards: ` List of boards currently supported, with their associated bitstreams and libraries.
+   * `Pynq-Z1/Ultra96/ZCU104: ` Supported boards
+      * `hw: ` Contains .bit .tcl and .so files for hardware-only designs
+      * `hw-sw: ` Contains .bit .tcl and .so files for hybrid hardware-software architecture
 * `build: ` The source and scripts for the multi-board build flow
     * `arm: ` Makefile for linking SDSoC output object files on the board.
 This script is called from `setup.py` during pip install.
     * `x86: ` Host machine makefile